Group Home Requirements in Texas

 How to Start a Group Home: A Step-by-Step Guide

-1. Research and Planning: Define your population (e.g., individuals with disabilities, foster youth, seniors).
+1. Research your population (e.g., foster care, seniors, individuals with disabilities).

-3. Find a Location: Ensure it meets zoning, accessibility, and health care codes.
+3. Find a location that meets zoning and health care codes.

 Certifications Needed to Open a Group Home